aberner6/kadk-data-vis/README.md

 ### Friday April 3 Day 12
 * Focus: presentations
 * 9 a.m. project presentations: feel free to use your video (the one you will submit to KADK) and present to our group the data visualisation work specifically.
+* For video:
+    - Process of learning (data analysis, ideas, etc), process of mini-project
+    - Output of mini project - the visualisation AND title, legend, explanation of data (and where it comes from, what you found out about it)
+    - Remember: fonts, color choices, layout